EmulatorJS/EmulatorJS-netplay-old/README.md

 Bugs may exist - open an issue if you find one

-**Setting up twilto:**
+**Setting up twilio:**

-This app required you to sign up for a twilto account.
+This app requires you to sign up for a twilio account.

 Don't worry, it's free, at least for as long as I've had it.